Sustainable construction &

 Straw building

-Why moisture control is central to sustainability
+Why moisture control is central to sustainable construction

 • Moisture is one of the most common causes of hidden damage in buildings.
-Left undetected, it can compromise structural elements, insulation and finishes, leading to costly repairs and avoidable CO₂ emissions.

 • Extend the life of building elements